Nefisto/Framework-doc/Runtime Set/README.md

 }
 ```

-2. An component to set game object as *trackable*
+2. A component to set the game object as *trackable*

 ```c#
 public class RuntimeItem : MonoBehaviour